-The Cintiq 13HD and Artisul D13 have a lot in common, and some differences.
+The Wacom Cintiq 13HD and Artisul D13 have a lot in common, and some differences.

 The response rate of the monitor is 19ms to the Cintiq’s is 25 ms (milliseconds)–lower is better.

-Win for Cintiq: The Cintiq offers tilt sensitivity, rotation sensitivity with an optional pens, and pressure sensitivity in Illustrator two pen buttons have more customization options.
-The Cintiq’s pen has an eraser end, which also has 2,048 levels of pressure.
+Win for Cintiq: You’ll get tilt sensitivity, rotation sensitivity with an optional pens, and pressure sensitivity in Illustrator.
+The two pen buttons have more customization options.
+Also, the Wacom pen has an eraser end, which like the tip has 2,048 levels of pressure.

-The Cintiq has various kinds of pens and nibs as an optional purchase.
-The Cintiq screen has more “bite,” though Artisul’s has enough.
+Cintiq has various kinds of pens and nibs as an optional purchase.
+Its screen has more “bite,” though Artisul’s has enough.
 Cintiq comes with some freebie software and Artisul doesn’t.
 The Cintiq’s cords are simpler.

 Artisul was extremely helpful in answering my questions both about products and technical aspects.
 You can contact them or post on their forum.
 They will set up a remote screen-sharing session if needed.
 They are a small and dedicated company and open to feedback.